stellar/soroban-quest/quests/6-asset-interop/README.md

 asset code `XLM`.

 As Soroban was designed and developed, one of the _key_ requirements was that assets issued on Stellar can be used and incorporated into Soroban.
-It's even [one of the FAQs][assets-faq]!
 This interoperability is facilitated by using the interface provided by [the Stellar Asset Contract](#the-stellar-asset-contract).
 (Note tokens/assets created using a custom Soroban contract cannot be exported to a Stellar asset trustline.)